hashicorp/go-tfe/docs/UPGRADING.md

 The v2 package no longer makes an initial request in order to decode and store platform configuration.

+The v2 package does not include any up-to-date mocks.
+Old mocks may be found in the v1 `mocks` package.

 To upgrade, get the module

 ```bash